Riccorl/transformers-embedder/README.md

 - `first`: uses only the embedding of the first sub-token of each word
 - `last`: uses only the embedding of the last sub-token of each word
 - `mean`: computes the mean of the embeddings of the sub-tokens of each word
+- `none`: returns the raw output of the transformer model without sub-token pooling

 There are also multiple type of outputs you can get using `output_layer` parameter: